MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

     if it is followed by else or a comma.

 - One statement per line.
-- Let the formatter automagically wraps your code when a statement needs to be wrapped.
+- Let the formatter automatically wraps your code when a statement needs to be wrapped.

+Here is a list of additional formatting rules that are not automatically applied:

-- Class and member modifiers, when present, appear in the order recommended by the Java Language Specification:
+- Class and member modifiers, when present, must appear in the order recommended by the Java Language Specification:
   ``public protected private abstract default static final transient volatile synchronized native strictfp``.
 - Avoid committing commented code (other than to explain an